 How to Find Low Float Stocks

 Benzinga Pro offers a Screener tool to find float.
 You can set different parameters and filters to find things such as:

 - And much much more

 There is an option to save the parameters you’ve chosen so it’s easily accessible for the next time.

 Click on the webinar below to watch a previous webinar on low float stocks and how they can improve the standing of your brokerage account.

 What to Look For In Low Float Stocks

 News catalysts and volume are important when looking at low float stocks.
 They are both good indicators of stock health.

+You also want to look at volume.
 Volume means movement.
 Movement means transactions.
 Volume can help a trader understand the health of a stock as well as how the performance of the movement is.

 News and Volume are good indicators of stock health and are important to monitor when looking to trade low float stock.
 Tracking movements and headlines could allow traders to maximize their strategies.